-Hechinger had an allowed claim in this case.
-Under the debtor's confirmed chapter 13 plan, the chapter 13 trustee, Cynthia A. Niklas, mailed a distribution check for \$23.81 to Hechinger.
-The check went uncashed for 90 days, so the trustee stopped payment on the check and deposited the \$23.81 amount in the registry of the court on February 21, 1995.
+Hechinger Company had an allowed claim in this case.
+Under the debtor's confirmed chapter 13 plan, the chapter 13 trustee, Cynthia A. Niklas, mailed a distribution check for \$166.98 to Hechinger Company.
+The check went uncashed for 90 days, so the trustee stopped payment on the check and deposited the \$166.98 amount in the registry of the court on September 17, 1993.

-Now, more than sixteen years later, Oak Point Partners, an assignee of Hechinger's assets (including its accounts payable), has filed an application to recover the \$23.81.
-For reasons set forth in the Memorandum Decision and Order dated June 23, 2011, I ruled that Oak Point Partners was not entitled to the funds
+Now, more than seventeen years later, Oak Point Partners, an assignee of Hechinger Company's assets (including its accounts payable), has filed an application to recover the \$166.98.
+For reasons set forth in the Memorandum Decision and Order dated June 24, 2011, I ruled that Oak Point Partners was not entitled to the funds unless it showed that the debt that was owed to Hechinger Company remained unpaid.
+In response, Oak Point Partners has filed a Supplemental Statement in support of its application.

-I will assume, as contended by Oak Point Partners, that the distribution check was not received by Hechinger, and that this is why the check went uncashed.
-Nevertheless, Oak Point Partners has not shown in its Supplemental Statement that during the sixteen year interval since the unclaimed funds were deposited, the debt that the debtor owed to Hechinger was not paid from some other source.
+I will assume, as contended by Oak Point Partners, that the distribution check was not received by Hechinger Company, and that this is why the check went uncashed.
+Nevertheless, Oak Point Partners has not shown in its Supplemental Statement that during the seventeen year interval since the unclaimed funds were deposited, the debt that the debtor owed to Hechinger Company was not paid from some other source.
 For example, the debt may have been one as to which there was a co-debtor, and that co-debtor may have paid the debt.
 Or the debt may have been secured by a lien on collateral, and may have been collected via enforcement of that lien.
-Or, although unlikely, the debtors (who received a discharge) may have voluntarily paid the debt.
+Or, although unlikely, the debtor (who received a discharge) may have voluntarily paid the debt.

-Oak Point Partners has not produced business records of Hechinger reflecting that the debt remains unpaid.
+Oak Point Partners has not produced business records of Hechinger Company reflecting that the debt remains unpaid.
 Instead, it says that "Oak Point took reasonable efforts to confirm its present entitlement to the Unclaimed Funds, which included an investigation and review of available records" (Supp.
 Statement at 3), but it does not state what the available records are, and what they showed.
-For all we know, there are no available records to show whether the debt was ever paid after the \$23.81 was deposited in the court's registry.
+For all we know, there are no available records to show whether the debt was ever paid after the \$166.98 was deposited in the court's registry.